 Hunter S. Thompson claimed to have committed suicide because he had been alive for seventeen more years than he actually wanted to be.
 His family states it was a well-thought out act resulting from Thompson's many painful and chronic medical conditions.

-George Eastman, the creator of Kodak left a note saying "To my Friends, My work is done.
+George Eastman, the founder of Eastman Kodak, left a note saying "To my friends, My work is done.
 Why wait?"

 An old Italian saying: "Vedi Napoli e poi mori" (See Naples and die) plays with this trope.
 It can mean that after seeing beautiful Naples, you can die happily.
 Joke is, it can also mean "See Naples and then Mori" (Mori is a town in northern Italy).
 Naples is also an Italian euphemism for Hell.
 So it can also be interpreted as something along the lines of "See Hell and die."
 (Va fa napoli, or something very close, is essentially the Italian bowdlerised version of Go to Hell.)